vinsol-spree-contrib/spree_reffiliate/README.md

 + Affiliate will get a welcome mail, which will have activation link if affliate has not been present as a user in system.
 + Customize the affiliate view with a partial
 + Affiliate can get commission in two ways:
-  i.
-Order placement
+  (i) Order placement
-  ii.
-User Registration
+  (ii) User Registration
-+ These commission amount can be defined from `affilate_commission_rules` on affiliate new/edit page.
++ These commission amount can be defined from `affiliate_commission_rules` on affiliate new/edit page.
-+ After successful user-creation/order-placement, a transaction will be created which will have the amound and commissionable(user/order).
++ After successful user-creation/order-placement, a transaction will be created which will have the amount and commissionable(user/order).
 + Affilate can view it in account panel.
 + Affiliated user can have individual promotions
 + Admin is able to see affiliated users and orders from affiliate